 Because it’s so high in nitrogen, chicken manure is a great natural fertiliser for plants, but if you’re not careful it can be a case of too much of a good thing.
 When applied directly to soil, the raw manure can burn and kill your plants rather than enrich them, which is why pellets that have been processed are, in general, better for the amateur home gardener.
 Always read the pack label for application instructions.

-As a compost though, chicken manure can be very useful.
-It helps break your composted matter into soil and in the process the nitrogen will balance to a level that’s safer for your garden.
+Added to home compost though, chicken manure can be very useful.
+It helps break your compost down and in return the nitrogen will be balanced to a level that’s safer for your garden.

 If you keep chickens you can add the bedding directly to your compost bin, or source some from a nearby farm.
 After adding, water thoroughly and turn the compost every few weeks to get air into the pile.